suricactus/QGIS-Website/source/site/getinvolved/development/roadmap.rst

 phase is at least 5 weeks.
 Remainders are used to extend the freeze phase of LTR releases.

-Point releases will happen every month on the latest release branch branch, if there are backports.
-Beginning with the 3.28 release point releases are only done with new latest releases.
+Point releases will happen every month on the latest release branch, if there are backports.
+Beginning with the QGIS 3.28 version, point releases are only done with new latest releases.

 In the first four months after its release, a new LTR is also the current LR.